 Problem: You have a hard time spotting clarity and proofreading issues while reading your own writing.

-Solution: If you have Word 2016 and an Office 365 subscription (USC Law students, faculty, and staff are automatically subscribed to Office 365), use Read Aloud on the Review tab to hear Word read your writing to you.
+Solution: Use Read Aloud within the Immersive Reader box on the Review tab to hear Word read your writing to you.

-Explanation: Word 2016 includes a number of learning tools, including Read Aloud.
+Explanation: Newer versions of Word include a number of learning tools, including Read Aloud.